adeze/vscode-canvas/README.md

 # Infinite Canvas VS Code Extension

-Transform the infinite canvas web application into a VS Code extension that can open and edit `.canvas` files.
+Transform the infinite canvas web application into a VS Code extension that can open and edit `.canvas` files. **Fully compatible with Obsidian canvas format.**

 ## Project Overview